thierrydev/koopa/index.md

 ## Update shell configuration (local user only)

+Note that this step is not required for a shared installation on Linux, which writes a configuration file into `/etc/profile.d` instead.

 To activate koopa on login, add these lines to your shell configuration file:

 ```sh